 - disease-modifying anti-rheumatic drugs (DMARDs)

-For more information about medicines see the Australian Rheumatology Association’s Patient Medicine Information or the Medicine and arthritis information sheet.
+For more information about medicines see the Australian Rheumatology Association’s Patient Medicine Information or the Medicines & Arthritis information sheet.

 What can I do?

-Eat a healthy diet, stop smoking and reduce stress to help your overall health and wellbeing.
-See the Healthy eating information sheet.
+Live a healthy life.
+Eat a healthy diet, stop smoking and reduce stress to help your overall health and well-being.
+See the Healthy Eating information sheet.

-It is important to do regular sports and activities for general fitness and wellbeing.
-See the Physical activity information sheet or ask your physiotherapist for advice.
+Stay active.
+It is important to do regular sports and activities for general fitness and well-being.
+See the Physical Activity information sheet or ask your physiotherapist for advice.
 Contact Arthritis NSW on 02 9857 3300 for information about our gentle exercise classes – with information also provided throughout this website.